verbling/kickq/README.md

 k.create('job name', data, opts, function(err, key) {

-  err is something went wrong
+  err = is something went wrong

-  key is the key of the job that can be used to delete a job
+  key = the key of the job that can be used to delete a job

 });